ad3ller/emonitor/README.rst

     $ emonitor set simulate --key db --value simulate_2018

-The sub-command `generate` creates an SQLite database for a given instrument with a table called `data` that has columns that match its sensor names,
+The sub-command `generate` creates an SQLite database for a given instrument with a table called `data` which has columns that match the sensor names,

 .. code-block:: bash